tuffythejeep/Module-2-Challenge/README.md

 Credit to Jasper Garcia, my son, who helped me troubleshoot when I was stuck - however, I wrote all my own HTLM and CSS.
 I was able to ask him questions to clarify, and he promted and challenged me to take breaks and allow my mind to process the solutions which were brewing.

+When stuck, I referenced the following sites:
+* For FREE Images I used in this REPO: https://www.pexels.com/search/surf/
+* For learning how to properly link and hyperlink items within my HTML: https://www.w3schools.com/html/html_links.asp

-I copied the source code (the starting HTML and CSS) from the UT provided lessons, however, I wrote all my own changes, edits, tweaks, and versions of my webpage, html, and css.
+I referenced code (HTML and CSS) from the UT provided lessons, however, I wrote all my own changes, edits, tweaks, and versions of my webpage, html, and css.

 No outside sources of text, html, or css were copied into my work.

 I commented and committed to my repo heavily.
-Initially I copied my index.html and style.css to a non-root folder, which I had to copy to the root to get the webpage to render properly.

 I was able to deploy without issue, once I copied all htlm and css files properly.